nmarcopo/showdownSync/README.md

 - [ ] Refresh restore list with button
 - [x] Show user's account info so they can make sure they're syncing to the same account
 - [ ] Icons in the "restore" list are wrong after refreshing many times.
 Potentially an async issue or IP getting flagged for requesting assets so many times
+- [x] Sometimes the teams are not recognized as duplicates in Sync and Local
+  - This happens because gens are not assigned to the JSON until after `room.update()` is called, apparently

 ## Release history